-Time Temp.
-Additional comments 5 min 95°C HotStarTaq Plus DNA Polymerase is activated by this step.
-30 s 95°C 90 s 60°C The annealing temperature of 60°C is suitable for most PCR systems.
-If the lowest T_m^{\dagger} of your primer mixture is below 60°C, use 57°C as the starting annealing temperature.
-30 s 72°C Optimal for targets up to 0.5 kb in length. [‡] 28 Start with 28 cycles, which gives sufficient results in most cases.
-The number of cycles is dependent on the amount of template DNA and the required sensitivity of your detection method.
-See Table 5 for further recommendations.
-30 min 60°C 5 min 30 s 90 s 30 s 28 S min 95°C 30 s 95°C 90 s 60°C 30 s 72°C 28
+Step Time Temp.
+Additional comments Initial activation step 5 min 95°C HotStarTaq Plus DNA Polymerase is activated by this step.
+3-step cycling Denaturation: 30 s 95°C Annealing: 90 s 60°C The annealing temperature of 60° C is suitable for most PCR systems.
+If the lowest T_m^ of your primer mixture is below 60° C, use 57° C as the starting annealing temperature.
+Extension: 30 s 72°C Optimal for targets up to 0.5 kb in length.
+For targets longer than 0.5 kb, increase the extension time by 30 s per 0.5 kb.
+Number of cycles: 35 35 cycles give sufficient results in most cases.
+The number of cycles is dependent on the amount of template DNA and the required sensitivity of your detection method (see Table 10 for further recommendations).
+Final extension: 10 min 68°C